-4 Hearings To enable the Committee to That the exclusion of the public from

-Committee consider the application and the whole or the relevant part of the

-submissions. proceedings of the meeting is necessary to enable the Council/Committee to deliberate in private on its decision or recommendation in any proceedings

-OR

-To enable the Committee to

-consider the objection to fees

-and charges.

-OR where :

-To enable the Committee to. i) a right of appeal lies to any Court

-To endure the dominities to: or tribunal against the final

-decision of the

-Council/Committee in those

-proceedings; or

-ii) the community board is

-required, by any enactment, to

-make a recommendation in

-respect of the matter that is the

-subject of those proceedings.

-Use (i) for the RMA hearings and (ii) for hearings under LGA such as objections to Development

-Contributions or hearings under the

-Dog Control Act

-s.
+4 Hearings Committee To enable the Committee to consider the application and submissions.
+OR To enable the Committee to consider the objection to fees and charges.
+OR To enable the Committee to.
+That the exclusion of the public from the whole or the relevant part of the proceedings of the meeting is necessary to enable the Council/Committee to deliberate in private on its decision or recommendation in any proceedings where : i) a right of appeal lies to any Court or tribunal against the final decision of the Council/Committee in those proceedings; or ii) the community board is required, by any enactment, to make a recommendation in respect of the matter that is the subject of those proceedings.
+Use (i) for the RMA hearings and (ii) for hearings under LGA such as objections to Development Contributions or hearings under the Dog Control Act s.
 48(1)(d).